Gov. Cooper declares state of emergency for extreme cold temps

 CHARLOTTE, N.C.
-(PINPOINT WEATHER) – Governor Roy Cooper signed a state of emergency Tuesday for extremely cold temperatures in North Carolina.
+(QUEEN CITY NEWS) – Governor Roy Cooper signed a state of emergency Tuesday for extremely cold temperatures in North Carolina.

 This comes as the possibility of icy conditions in the state’s western portion and below-average temperatures are expected.